daisy/pipeline/src/_wiki/Configuration-Files.md

 : Database password
 : **Allowed values**: A non-empty string
 : **Required**: Yes
--->

----

-The following properties should not be edited! <!-- FIXME: move them to a different file -->
+The following should not be edited

-`org.daisy.pipeline.home`
-: Automatically set to the program's root directory

-`org.daisy.pipeline.version`
-: The program's version number

 `org.daisy.pipeline.data`
 : Path to a writeable directory for storing program data